aresys-srl/sct/docs/source/user_manual/configuration.rst

 to perform the operation of choice.
 This commands have been developed to be run with a minimal setup and only the essential parameters to be specified, such as input and output folders.
-For an in-depth documentation of how to use the command line tool, please refer :ref:`to this page <sct_cli>`.
+For an in-depth documentation on how to use the command line tool, please refer :ref:`to this page <sct_cli>`.

 Nevertheless, a configuration file (TOML format) can be provided as input to tweak and tune several options and parameters in order to fully customize each analysis.